 It irritates me that on some of the house fix-up shows, they never share the full expenses of a flip.
 What about holding costs, financing costs, realtor fees, etc.?
 What if it takes six months to sell?
 What if the price has to be lowered?
 And who’s minding the books?
 Do they REALLY make a profit or is it just a show?

-I’m an Associate Broker at Realty Group here in the Twin Cities and have a great team of Realtors who specialize in investment property.
+I’m an Associate Broker at Realty Group here in the Twin Cities and have a great Encore Investment Team of Realtors who specialize in investment property.
 Meet my team members–Tammy Love and Eric Janson.
 Any one of us can help you figure out the best strategy to BUY – SELL – INVEST!